saketkum11/assignment-admin/README.md

 ## Assignment System Backend

-- A Backend  app  which handle assignment assign.
-- User can upload the assignment to admin , and admin can Accept or Reject them .
+- A backend application that facilitates assignment handling between users and admins.
+Users can submit assignments, while admins have the authority to accept or reject them.

 #### ENDPOINT